 Set up a camera, video an open house, and stream it live on Instagram.

 6.)
 Don’t obsess over your real estate website

 Agents can lose hours updating and fine-tuning their websites, time better spent developing an online community that becomes a fount of referrals.

 Post about many different topics – neighborhood news, national real estate trends, great nearby restaurants – and track which posts your target audience responds to.
 “The more people who like your posts and comment on them, the more people who will see your posts,” says Mark Ferguson, a real estate agent and author of the InvestFourMore real estate blog.

 8.)
 Respond to responders

 When a reader comments on your post, comment back.
 Social media is all about being social, and if you leave a commenter digitally hanging, he’ll be less likely to engage with your posts in the future.

-Create events like networking meet-and-greets that let you press flesh with friends and followers.
+Create events like networking meet-and-greets that let you mingle with friends and followers.
 Some venues will give you free space if you can promise to fill it with potential paying clients.

 Lisa Kaplan Gordon is a builder of luxury housing and an award-winning writer specializing in home improvement and real estate topics.
 She lives in McLean, Virginia.